Pop Up London

 Well, thankfully, it has returned.

-And as of this month, they'll be back serving up their classic brand of mind-blowing cool, science-y cocktails "cooked" by you while dressed in the classic yellow overalls.
+And as of now, they're back serving up their classic brand of mind-blowing cool, science-y cocktails "cooked" by you while dressed in the classic yellow overalls.
 Phew.

 Despite the name, this is anything but a garden variety popup bar.